2016-2017 Graduate Working Groups on Global Issues

 Contact: Alex Oprea / email@example.com // Michael Hawley / firstname.lastname@example.org

-Using literature from different cultures and time periods, as well as film, television and artistic material ranging from the intellectual and satirical to slapstick and even scatological, this group seeks to identify some of the enduring features of the relationship between humor and political life.
-Co-organized by graduate students from the Political Science Department and the Art History Department, our group counts among its members graduate and undergraduate students from a variety of fields, as well several professors.
+Using literature from different cultures and time periods, as well as film, television and artistic material ranging from the intellectual and satirical to slapstick and even scatological, Humor & Politics seeks to identify some of the enduring features of the relationship between humor and political life.
+Co-organized by graduate students from the Political Science Department and the Art History Department, the group counts among its members graduate and undergraduate students from a variety of fields, as well several professors.
 In addition to monthly meetings, the group also supports other programming around campus related to humor and politics, such as the recent Political Cartoon and Satire Festival.

 - Informed Choices for Equitable Development